osmanovabm/sql-data-analytics-project/README.md

 **2. Advanced Analytics** (scripts 7-13).

 The project is performed in **PostgreSQL**, adapted from a MS SQL Server course.
+Designed as a portfolio project which highlights industry best practices in data analytics.

 ## 📊 Project Overview